-The third UMKC All School IPE Activity is the Missouri Community Action Poverty Simulation provided to over 350 Health Professions students from six different programs at the Pierson Auditorium on
+The third UMKC All School IPE Activity was the Missouri Community Action Poverty Simulation provided to over 350 Health Professions students from six different programs at the Pierson Auditorium.

 To promote excellence in health care through interprofessional education, collaborative practice, scholarship and service.
 UMKC will achieve this with focus on the Triple Aim of healthcare emphasizing patient safety and individual and population health outcomes.